The Food Partnership offer therapeutic food activities for people with dementia.

-Participants and carers can contact us directly to book, or be referred through professionals such as the Memory Assessment Service.
-The sessions are suitable for those with mild to moderate dementia and carers are welcome to attend as well.
+Participants and carers can contact us directly to book, or be referred through professionals such as the Memory Assessment Service and Ageing Well Brighton & Hove.
+The sessions are suitable for those with mild to moderate dementia, or other memory issues, and a supportive family member or friend is welcome to attend alongside if needed.

-I noticed an improvement since the beginning – she is more outgoing with other people and now initiates conversations… She is really happy there she loves it… It has really helped her with socialising.
+I noticed an improvement since the beginning – she is more outgoing with other people and now initiates conversations… She is really happy… It has really helped her with socialising.

 Len, husband and carer

-This project is funded by the NHS Brighton and Hove Clinical Commissioning Group.
+This project is funded by by Ageing Well Brighton & Hove.
 All sessions are delivered by Food Partnership staff alongside trained volunteers.

-Gardening is a wonderful activity to help improve wellbeing, get outdoors and take time to notice nature.
-Our weekly sessions provide a gentle, regular activity with a friendly group and a chance to build confidence.
+Our supportive gardening group is a wonderful way to help improve wellbeing, get outdoors and take time to notice nature.
+The weekly sessions provide a gentle, regular activity with a friendly group and a chance to build confidence.
 There is lots of national evidence about the benefits of gardening for people with dementia.

 Feel free to contact us with any questions or to book a place over the phone if you prefer.